hu553in/salary-calculator/README.md

 ## Description

-This project is a simple client-server app for calculating salary of different employee types using different formulas.\
+This project is a simple server-side app for calculating salary of different employee types using different formulas.\
-The purpose of this project is to learn layered client-server app architecture.\
+The purpose of this project is to learn layered architecture and testing.
-At the moment, there's only backend part of the project.

 ## Tech stack